Above the line

 The value generated by any unit engaged in production and the contributions of individual sectors or industries to gross domestic product.
 It is measured at basic prices, excluding taxes less subsidies on products.

-A holding company is a purely financial concern, which uses its capital solely to acquire interests (normally controlling interests) in a number of operating companies.
+A purely financial concern which uses its capital solely to acquire interests (normally controlling interests) in a number of operating companies.

 Although the purpose of a holding company is mainly to gain control and not to operate, it will typically have representation on the boards of directors of the operating firms.